 Australia is producing a wide range of wine from many sub-regions, but it’s probably most well known for its Shiraz production.
-Why is this the case, what makes Australian Shiraz stand out, and what regions are producing the best wines?
-What foods go well with it and what producers might you recommend visiting and tasting?
+Why is this the case, what makes Australian Shiraz stand out and what regions are producing the best wines?
+What foods go well with it and what producers are the best for visiting and tasting?
 We”ll answer all of these questions and more today.

 The wines of Australia are as varied as there many climates and terrains.
 Whether it be for bargain or premium wine production, Chardonnay, Pinot Noir, Riesling, Cabernet Sauvignon, sparkling wine and dessert wine are all made from specific regions that have climates and soils seemingly tailored for those specific varietals.
 One commonality in nearly every wine region in Australia is the presence of Shiraz.